 - ensuring reproducibility of analyses

-The summer school will be led by Timothée Poisot (Université de Montréal), and guest appearances by other local ecologists.
+The summer school will be led by Timothée Poisot and Andrew MacDonald (Université de Montréal), and will include guest appearances by local ecologists.
 One or two teaching assistants will be here to facilitate the training.

 Timothée is an assistant professor in Quantitative and Computational Ecology.
 He is a certified Software Carpentry and Data Carpentry instructor, serves on the editorial board of Methods in Ecology & Evolution and PLOS Computational Biology, and on the scientific board of Calcul Québec.
 His research focuses on the spatio-temporal dynamics of species interactions, and the applications of graph theory to a variety of ecological questions.